 The best way to determine how well your calls are handled is with a secret patient call from ExecTech.
 By submitting the form below, one of our staff members will call your office pretending to be a potential new patient.
 He or she will describe problems specific to your practice while rating your staff member on ten qualities

-Click to Read the Ten Worst Things We Heard while Making Secret Patient Calls
+Click to Read the Ten Worst Things We've Heard while Making Secret Patient Calls

 We have conducted hundreds of these calls and selected these ten statements from staff members as the worst.